shuftipro/Video-KYC/IOS-Implementation.md

     Type: **string**
     Accepted Values: **0**, **1**

   This key specifies if the proof needs to be captured.
-The 1 value means that the user must capture the proof for verification.
-This parameter also has priority over allow_offline parameter if both are set to 0.
+The one value means that the user must capture the proof for verification.
+This parameter also has priority over the allow_offline parameter if both are set to 0.

 * ## allow_offline